maikelthedev/fedigrindr/README.md

 Right now just dumping random thoughts on this while trying to get a requirements document somewhere that coudl allow me to organise my thoughts on something I could convert into Agile user stories.

+I'm compiling random ideas so far using the tag #fedigrindr in my [fediverse account](https://blahaj.zone/tags/fedigrindr) (publically accesible toots) in Blahaj.zone

 # What do I want to design?

 Everything.
 Backend, cloud, frontend, android/ios app.
 I've done it before with Survation's Panel.